LordChunky/Infosec-bugged-tinycc/README.md

 # Infosec-bugged-tinycc
 This is the branch of Yihan Shao.
-My addition is CompilerSimulation.c and backdoor.c.
+My addition is CompilerSimulation.c and backdoor.c. \n

 -------------------Step 1--------------------
 made changes to tinycc-dirty/libtcc.c
 ./configure